John is furious.

 Actually, the first thing to do is to check whether there is a relevant (or better, if you will) page to rank for the keyword.

 If so, can Google crawl it at all?
-Can the page be blocked by the Robots.txt file?
+Could the page be blocked by the Robots.txt file?
 Run the page by a web crawler to find out.

 For example, when evaluating a client’s site lately, I discovered their main content resulting in an error code.